 The two-hour after-school event was put on by Joey and the PTA, with the help of the Thinkery and the local robotics teams.
 Sponsors included: Pawsitively Healing Veterinary HouseCalls, Steiner Cleaners, and RG Orthodontics.

-Our family’s been immersed in the local groups for years, so there were lots of friendly, familiar faces.
+Our family’s been immersed in the local STEM and robotics groups for years, so there were lots of friendly, familiar faces.
 I was glad to show what I’d been working on recently, and I was impressed by what they had accomplished since we were here.

 The robotics team hosted a nice interactive LEGO® robotics “play” area on their FIRST® FLL competition arenas.
 They also brought along two 3D printers that demonstrated the new equipment and skills they are using.